daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 Priority: Must-have

-#### The user must be able to lock their mobile device and use read aloud.
+#### The user must be able to lock their mobile device and use read aloud

 On a mobile device the user must be able to lock the device without the read aloud stopping.
 The user must be able to listen and control read